aboulom/eap-cluster-standalone/README.md

 		$ chkconfig jboss-as-standalone.sh on

-Step 7: Removing the JBoss AS Service in RHEL
+OPTIONAL: Step 7: Removing the JBoss AS Service in RHEL
 ----------------------------------------------

 1. If the service is running, open a terminal and stop the service with one of the following commands.